-To abscond is to 'leave without Internal Absconding External Absconding permission'.
-This could mean a child leaves the school building, yet remains in the Internal absconding - where the pupil leaves the care of the responsible grounds, or leaves the school grounds. person without permission but remains on the school site.
-It could also mean where a pupil leaves the Where a pupil leaves a lesson without permission but remains on the school site. site without permission.
-E.g. curriculum swimming, alternate education provision, etc. Where a pupil leaves a club run on behalf of the school without permission but remains on the site E.g. when undertaking fieldwork or on an educational visit Where a pupil leaves extended services provision without permission but remains on the site.
-Where a pupil leaves the designated transport provided for them without permission, E.g. transport between split sites, to and from specialist provision.
+Internal Absconding External Absconding Internal absconding - where the pupil leaves the care of the responsible person without permission but remains on the school site.
+External absconding - where a pupil leaves the school site without permission.
+Where a pupil leaves a lesson without permission but remains on the school site.
+Where a pupil leaves an offsite provision without permission.
+E.g. curriculum swimming, alternate education provision, etc. Where a pupil leaves a club run on behalf of the school without permission but remains on the site Where a pupil leaves a defined area or supervision of the responsible adult without permission.
+E.g. when undertaking fieldwork or on an educational visit Where a pupil leaves extended services provision without permission but remains on the site.
+E.g. transport between split sites, to and from specialist provision.